greatericontop/weaponmaster/README.md

 ![GitHub](https://img.shields.io/github/license/greatericontop/weaponmaster?style=for-the-badge)

-Weaponmaster is a minecraft paper plugin that adds more tools and weapons to the game.
+Weaponmaster is a minecraft server plugin made using the paper api that adds more tools and weapons to the game.

 - [Prerequisites](#prerequisites)
 - [Installation](#installation)